nicolastoulemont/bench-responsive-props/README.md

 ## Quick benchmark of the different implementations of responsive props

-Main take aways : the less you do, the better.
+Main take away : the less you do, the better.

 ### Objectives